interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 gem --version
 ```

-Once you have done that, run the following to install jekyll as well as a
+Once you have done that, run the following to install Jekyll as well as a
 package management tool called `bundler`.

 ```